retro-framework/go-retro/readme.md

 there may be a race condition where you have a stale parent checkpoint and then fail to be able to commit, but Git solves this by implicitly making a branch, or having commits with two parents

-## Running Tests

-The easy part:

-    make test-units
-    make test-integration

-Testing just a single package:

-    make test-units PACKAGE=github.com/retro-framework/go-retro/framework/depot/...

-The working directory is mounted at `/go/src/github.com/...` inside the testing container hence the complete package URL must be used.

 ## Example Packed Checkpoint